Aptivi-Analytics/UnicodeList/CONTRIBUTING.md

 * `dev`: for development checkpoints (version bump, etc.)
 * `fin`: for development finish points
 * `chg`: for minor changes to previous commits
+* `int`: for continuous integration changes
+* `bkp`: for backports (an empty commit for cherry-picked commits or a full commit for non-cherry-picked backports)
+* `prj`: for project initialization
+* `pkg`: for packaging-related changes, such as Debian, PKGBUILD, Flatpak, etc.
 * `und`: for other changes that don't apply

 Additionally, attributes are optional and can be specified.
 Multiple attributes should be separated with the pipe character (`|`).
 However, there are special cases that you may need to handle when you're committing your changes to your pull request: